Content on your main page needs frequent updates, to maximize organic rankings. For less important sites, I would update them whenever (naturally).

 Creating additional web sites will give you the opportunity to see if you can create another organic hitter with SEO.

-Tip A: I recommend owning under 5 sites.
-If you are the only webmaster, I would not maintain more than 5 sites.
+Tip A: I recommend each webmaster maintain only 1–3 sites.
 A site must be updated (attended to) to be of good SE quality.
 Also, I would focus on acquiring three-plus backlinks a week per best engine hitter first.
 I know this backlink focus works from my visitor stats at Google Analytics.

 I maintain about 10 sites.
 However, it is too much work for one webmaster. |